Mount Etna Summit Tour Review: Best Experience in Sicily

 Pros

-• Unique Experience: Hiking the summit of Mount Etna is an unforgettable experience.
-It’s not like you can always hike the world’s highest and most active volcano!
+- Unique Experience: Hiking the summit of Mount Etna is an unforgettable experience.
+It’s not like you can always hike Europe’s highest and most active volcano!
 And this tour will get you to the highest possible point, very up close to Crateri Barbagallo (summit craters).

-• Adventure: How many times do I have to repeat that you will get to the summit of the world’s MOST ACTIVE volcano?!
+- Adventure: How many times do I have to repeat that you will get to the summit of Europe’s MOST ACTIVE volcano?!
 If that doesn’t fill you with adrenaline, I don’t know what would!

 Cons

-• Safety Concerns: Repeating once more – Etna is the most active volcano in the world!
+- Safety Concerns: Repeating once more – Etna is the most active volcano in Europe and second most active in the world!
 So, there’s always a slight possibility of chance that Etna may erupt, so it is never truly safe to hike it.
 It is your personal responsibility and liability when you decide to hike and visit Etna, especially its summit.
 However, generally Etna is considered to be a safe volcano because every movement or tremor is recorded, studied and communicated in real time.

 Conclusion